Ways to pay your service charge

 Most leases require leaseholders to pay their charges yearly in advance or quarterly (every three months).
 With Partners you can pay by:

-- Call the Customer Services Team with your bank details and we can set up your direct debit for you over the phone
+- Call us with your bank details and we can set up your direct debit for you over the phone

 - Bank Transfer - you will need the following information to set the payment up.
-If you do not know which round you fall under please contact the Customer Services Team and we will let you know.
+If you do not know which round you fall under please contact us or check here.

 - Round 1 - Sort Code: 62 - 29 – 46, Account Number: 0000 0000 (8 zeros), Your 7-digit payment reference number